kcp-dev/kcp/README.md

 ### Set your KUBECONFIG

 During its startup, kcp generates a kubeconfig in `.kcp/admin.kubeconfig`.
-Use this to connect to kcp and display the version to confirm it's working:
+Use this in a different terminal to connect to `kcp` and display the version to confirm it's working:

 ```shell
 $ export KUBECONFIG=.kcp/admin.kubeconfig